rememberYou/gen-cisco/CONTRIBUTING.md

-To add support for a new device (_e.g._: server), you only need to add one INI file (_e.g._: `examples/server.ini`) containing the addition of different network protocols supported for the device (SEE: [Adding new network device](##adding-new-network-protocol)).
+To add support for a new device (_e.g._: server), you only need to add one INI file (_e.g._: `examples/server.ini`) containing the addition of different network protocols supported for the device.

-Finally, don't forget to create the `src/templates/device/` folder with Cisco templates linked to the device.
+Also, don't forget to create the `src/templates/device/` folder with Cisco templates linked to the device.